skg-if/interoperability-framework/docs/research-product.md

     - `request`: The date on which an agent is requested to do something, for example a reviewer is requested to write a review of a paper submitted to a journal for publication, or an author is requested to supply a revised version of the paper in response to the reviews received.
     - `retraction`: The date on which something, for example a claim or a journal article, is retracted.
     - `validity`: Date of validity of a resource.
 - `identifiers` *List* (recommended): Objects representing external identifiers for the manifestation.

   Each object is structured as follows:
     - `scheme` *String* (mandatory): The scheme for the external identifier (e.g., doi, handle, url, pubmed, etc.).
     - `value` *String* (mandatory): The external identifier.
 - `peer review` *Object* (recommended): Whether the manifestation has undergone a peer review.
-It must be specify only if information about peer reviewing exists, and has the following properties:
+It must be specify only if information about peer reviewing exists.

+  It has the following properties:
     - `status` *String* (mandatory): describe if the manifestation has been already reviewed (i.e. “peer reviewed”) or if it is currently under review (i.e. “under review”).
     - `description` *String* (recommended): describe the type of peer review that applies, to choose from `single-blind peer review`, `double-blind peer review`, `open peer review`.
 - `access_rights` *Object* (mandatory): The access right for the specific materialisation.

   It specifies the following properties:
     - `status` *String* (mandatory): describe if the manifestation is open access (`open`), closed access (`closed`), under embargo (`embargoed`), restricted access (`restricted`), or unavailable for some reason (`unavailable`).
     - `description` *String* (recommended): describe and qualify the specific status selected.
 - `licence` *String* (recommended): The URL of the licence specific to the manifestation.
 - `version` *String* (recommended): The version for a software or research data product.
 - `biblio` *Object* (optional): An object containing bibliographic information about a manifestation.

   The object has the following properties:
     - `issue` *String* (optional): Issue number.
     - `pages` *Object* (optional): the pages where the manifestation in defined (within its [Venue]).

       It includes the following information
         - `first` *String* (mandatory): The starting page.
         - `last` *String* (mandatory): The ending page.
     - `volume` *String* (optional): Volume number (for journals, books, conferences).
     - `edition` *String* (optional): The edition (for journals and books).
     - `number` *String* (optional): a number of the manifestation within the [Venue] (e.g., chapter number).
     - `in` *String* (optional): A [Venue] identifier for the manifestation.
-    - `hosting_data_source` *String* (optional): A Data source URL for the manifestation.
+    - `hosting_data_source` *String* (optional): A [Data source] identifier for the manifestation.

 ```json
     "manifestations": [